** Some Would Deny Christ On The Cross

 2. No Sacrament of Confession or Penance

-Less emphasis on repentance through suffering or discipline.
+Result: Less - or NO - emphasis on repentance through suffering or discipline.

-In Protestant regions, you rarely see practices like fasting, kneeling in contrition, or doing acts of reparation.
+Example: In Protestant circles, you rarely see practices like fasting, kneeling in contrition, or doing acts of reparation.

 ---